Holy Spirit in Action – in Early Christian Times

 - the Holy Spirit was used in a wider variety of ways and for a variety of reasons.

-- Questions arising which are outside the scope of this review include
+- Questions arising that are outside the scope of this review include

 - What is God’s will or purpose today?